 There has been some controversy about using commas to separate the last item in a sentence.
 Some believe it is completely unnecessary to use a comma before the last item if the word ‘and’ is included.

-On the flip side, there are those who believe it is of complete importance to include a comma.
+On the flip side, there are those who believe it is of complete importance to include an Oxford comma.
 Here is a demonstration of this controversy.

 For my birthday I invited Jen, Ben and Sam to my party.

 For my birthday I invited Jen, Ben, and Sam to my party.